hatakkey/MAG-integrated/README.md

 ## **Components**
 ### **1. MAG-integrated**
 - **MAG-integrated** (also known as BNG) is a crucial network component that connects fixed (IPoE and/or PPPoE) or 4G fixed wireless users to the network through technologies such as DSL, Fiber, or Wireless.
 It is responsible for managing session authentication, authorization, and accounting (AAA), assigning IPv4 and/or IPv6 addresses, handling Quality of Service (QoS), and more.
 The MAG-integrated offers scalability and reliability, making it a vital solution for service providers.
-  - This lab initiates 10 dual-stack PPPoE or 10 dual-stack stateful redundant IPoE sessions using predefined scripts that trigger the BNG Blaster application, including ./start_pppoe_bng_notraffic.sh, ./start_pppoe_bng_traffic.sh and ./start_dhcp_bng.sh.
+  - This lab initiates 10 statefull redundant dual-stack PPPoE or IPoE sessions using predefined scripts that trigger the BNG Blaster application, including ./start_pppoe_bng_notraffic.sh, ./start_pppoe_bng_traffic.sh and ./start_dhcp_bng.sh.
   - This lab initiates a single ipv4 none-redundant 4G FWA session using predefined scripts that trigger the srsRANSim application, including ./start_4g_bng.sh and ./stop_4g_bng.sh

 ### **2. FreeRADIUS**